-To counteract this, we propose an approach for automatically transforming ER models to relational models.
+To counteract the mentioned transformation issues, we propose an approach for automatically transforming ER models to relational models.
 As opposed to prior approaches we do not focus on mathematical definitions or calculus but rather on practical applicability and operational semantics.
 Thereby, our approach can be easily applied to editors in different programming languages.
 To prove this applicability we have implemented a graphical ER editor that is capable of this automatic transformation.